bacalhau-project/docs.bacalhau.org/docs/getting-started/architecture.md

 ### Compute node

 In the Bacalhau network, the compute node plays a critical role in the process of executing jobs and producing results.
-While the requester does its best to be uptodate with the network status, it is the compute node that is responsible for determining whether it can execute a job or not.
+While the requester does its best to be up-to-date with the network status, it is the compute node that is responsible for determining whether it can execute a job or not.
 This model allows for a more decentralized approach to job orchestration as the network will function properly even if the requester nodes have stale view of the network, or if concurrent requesters are allocating jobs to the same compute nodes.

 Once the compute node has run the job and produced results, it will publish the results to a remote destination as specified in the job specification (e.g. S3), and notify the requester of the job completion.
 The compute node has a collection of named executors, storage sources, and publishers, and it will choose the most appropriate ones based on the job specifications.